 • Kosher salt

-• 3 cups (700 ml) water or vegetable broth
+• 3 cups (700 ml) vegetable broth

-• ¼ cup soft crumbled goat cheese or herbed cream cheese such as Boursin
+• ¼ cup soft crumbled goat cheese, or herbed cream cheese such as Boursin

 • ¼ cup grated Parmesan cheese, plus more for serving